Handbook home

 Intended learning outcomes

-- Be familiar with the historical status of victims within the criminal justice system
+- Describe the status of victims within the criminal justice system

-- Understand the legal, political and social dimensions that impact upon understandings of victimhood
+- Identify the legal, political and social dimensions that impact upon experiences of victimhood

 Generic skills

-- Have highly developed cognitive, analytical and problem-solving skills
+- Highly developed cognitive, analytical and problem-solving skills

-- Have sophisticated awareness of cultural, ethnic and gender diversities and their implications
+- Sophisticated awareness of cultural, ethnic and gender diversities and their implications

-- Have an ability to plan work and to use time effectively.
+- An ability to plan work and to use time effectively.